- How do you identify your primary photographic style?

 Do you reserve the right to publish the photos and video?

-Yes, unless for some reason the couple requests beforehand that they not be used for publication and that is added to our contract.
+Yes, unless for some reason the couple requests beforehand that they not be used for publication and that is added into our contract.
 It is usually very exciting for our clients to see their wedding images in print in a bridal magazine or to find out that their image has won an award.